-During the Summer months, there is one combined service at 10:00 am.
-But typically, during the program year September through mid-June, we gather for a traditional Rite I service of Holy Eucharist in the Chapel at 8:00 a.m.
+During the program year, from September through mid-June, we gather for a traditional Rite 1 service of Holy Eucharist in the Chapel at 8am.
 The language is formal (i.e. “thee”, “thy”).
 We hear scripture, we recite psalms together, and we pray.
 There is always a sermon.

-After St. Barnabas Day (our Patronal Festival), in June until Labor Day is one service held at 9:00 a.m.
+After St. Barnabas Day (our Patronal Festival) in June until Labor Day, there is one service held at 9:00 a.m.
 Rite II is used at this service.

 How long do services last?